Jordan Geller: Mortenson's Moon Shoes

-Russell Moon Shoes
+Russell's Moon Shoes

 Similar to Mortenson, Dave Russell, a runner from Sacramento, was present at the 1972 Olympic Trials, where he was also given a pair of Moon Shoes.
 Russell did not wear the Moon Shoes during his marathon run, and his shoes were in considerably better condition than Mortenson's, said Geller.
 Initially, Geller was supposed to facilitate a 10-day eBay auction for Russell's shoes.
 However, a Nike-themed hotel located in Eugene, Oregon, contacted Russell to purchase his shoes privately.
 Geller drove to Eugene in a DeLorean to personally deliver the shoes to the hotel where they were to be displayed.
 The hotel paid $50,000 for Russell's shoes.

 Sotheby's Moon Shoes

 In 2019, Geller broke a world record for the most expensive sneaker sold at auction when he sold a pair of 1972 Moon Shoes at Sotheby's for $437,500.
 Sotheby's had joined with sneaker resale company Stadium Goods to auction off 100 pairs of rare sneakers.
 Out of the twelve Moon Shoes in existence, Geller had the only known pair that have never been worn.
 The shoes were expected to sell for $160,000.
 Miles Nadal, a Canadian investor and car collector, purchased the 99 other sneakers in the lot for $850,000.
 On the final day of the auction, Nadal won the bid for the Moon Shoes at a record-breaking $437,500.
 Nadal plans to display the shoes at his private car museum in Toronto.